Mini Cheese Balls (Cute, Fun, Easy!)

 • In the meantime, toast the pecans by spreading out on a sheet pan and baking in a preheated 350°F oven until lightly toasted and fragrant, for 7 to 10 minutes.
 Allow pecans to cool and finely chop them.

-• Roll the chilled cheese balls in the chopped pecans, pressing in the nuts so that they adhere.
+• Roll the chilled cheese balls in the chopped pecans, pressing them into the nuts so that they adhere.
 Keep the cheese balls refrigerated until ready to serve.
 Just before serving, skewer each cheese ball with a pretzel stick.

 Notes